 There is a translation from Polish, German and English into French of a “Carte de Membre de l’Union Polonaise des Anciens Prisonniers Politiques des Prisons et Camps de Concentration Allemands” (n.
 1491) delivered in Lubeck on December 13th 1946.
 In addition to this place, date of birth and signature of authorities, the document mentions he was detained by German authorities on September 1st 1944 in Warsaw, taken to the Pruszków transit camp , deported to the Sachsenhausen Concentration Camp.
 He was evacuated on 21st April 1945 and must have had join the death march northwards.
 He was liberated by the American army in Schwerin on May 3rd 1945.

 France – Paris

 It was in the concentration camp that he met his wife-to-be, Jadwiga (Yada) Bassalik Gudacz (1912-1994).
 She used to teach at a school when the German troops invaded Warsaw and she was taken to the camp.
-After the liberation, Jadwiga started rewriting Polish school books which had been burned by the Germans and George ran the printing press.
-Jadwiga’s older sister, who was married and living in France, helped them relocate to Paris, where Jerzy studied chemistry at the Sorbonne.
-For some years, his brother Edward, who was then already living in Brazil, would send him coffee so that he could sell it to make ends meet.
+Jadwiga was rewriting Polish school books which had been burned by the Germans and George ran the printing press.
+Jadwiga’s older sister, who was married to a Frenchman and living in France, helped them relocate to Paris, where Jerzy studied chemistry at the Sorbonne.
+The family story goes that during these years, his brother Edward, who was then already living in Brazil, would send him coffee so that he could sell it to make ends meet and finish his studies.